Rycarfa vet.

 Adverse reactions

-Typical undesirable effects associated with NSAIDs such as vomiting, soft faeces/diarrhoea, faecal occult blood, loss of appetite and lethargy have been reported.
-These adverse reactions occur generally within the first treatment week and are in most cases transient and disappear following termination of the treatment but in very rare cases may be serious or fatal.
+2 Generally occur within the first treatment week and are in most cases transient and disappear following termination of the treatment but in very rare cases may be serious or fatal.

-If adverse reactions occur, use of the product should be stopped and the advice of a veterinarian should be sought.
+If adverse reactions occur, use of the veterinary medicinal product should be stopped and the advice of a veterinarian should be sought.